 Intel Corp., Santa Clara, CA — 2012–present

-- Managed a small group developing language tools and technologies for Oakley’s Radar Pace: sunglasses with a build in running and cycling coach.
+- Managed a group developing language tools and technologies for Oakley’s Radar Pace: sunglasses with a build in running and cycling coach.

 - Evaluated a number of external companies for potential for acquisition or investment, leading to two acquisitions (at the request of Intel Capital).

-- Member of the Security patent committee.
+- Reviewed patent applications as a member of the Security patent committee.

 Senior Research SDE